neerajpatidar2307/apnacollege-den-mo/README.md

 # apnacollege-den-mo
-this is my first git repository
+this is my first git repository.
+Author-Neeraj patidar